My Family Member is Suffering from Drugs and Alcohol – Should I Call My Drug Defense Lawyer?

 - No active probation or parole.

 The experienced attorneys at Blackford & Flohr can help you in the battle for your substance-abusing family member’s life and health.
-As criminal defense lawyers, we can represent your loved one and work toward getting treatment.
+As criminal defense lawyers in Maryland, we can represent your loved one and work toward getting treatment.
 Call us today at 410-647-6677, or contact us online.